 Each and every day of the year, airports perform a variety of FAA-mandated inspections.
-With the ability to customize Cityworks, GMIA has developed very specific work order templates.
+With the ability to customize Cityworks, MKE has developed very specific work order templates.
 Their Master Inspection Plan guides staff through the FAA-required airfield inspections three times a day, as well as whenever an issue may require a runway inspection.
 This specific inspection (FAA 14 CFR Part 139) involves the examination of airfield assets, including lights, signs, pavement, navigational aids, security items, and more.
-To accommodate multiple assets in an inspection, GMIA customized a work order template with multiple tasks to act as an inspection form.
+To accommodate multiple assets in an inspection, MKE customized a work order template with multiple tasks to act as an inspection form.
 Work orders resulting from this inspection are linked to the inspection as child work orders.
 This allows users to track work tied to a specific inspection while managing open work orders produced from subsequent inspections.
 Cityworks’ flexible search capabilities and unique map interface only makes the process easier.

 “Using Cityworks for FAA-mandated inspections allows us to track daily inspections, see what work orders arise with each inspection, and in the end, the status of the airport at any particular moment in time,” said Timothy Pearson, GIS Specialist.
 “Cityworks makes the management of these inspections much more transparent and effective, enabling us to meet our compliance goals and ensure public safety.”

-The Life of the Airport
+Logbook: The Life of the Airport

-At GMIA, two offices oversee daily operations: Airside Operations and Landside Operations.
+At MKE, two offices oversee daily operations: Airside Operations and Landside Operations.
 Each of these uses logbooks to capture a veritable diary or “life” summary.
 Everything that occurs on the airfield is entered into the logbook—terminal incidents, weather, staffing, airline issues, and so on.
-GMIA customized Cityworks service requests to facilitate the capture of events that occur at the airport.
+MKE customized Cityworks service requests to facilitate the capture of events that occur at the airport.
 Staff enters these events into custom fields, customized templates, contact information, etc.

 “Work orders and LOGBOOK items are now trackable and searchable with Cityworks,” said Pearson.
 “Using Cityworks for the LOGBOOK process has eliminated a great deal of paperwork.
 Entries contain all the information that would otherwise be recorded on multiple forms and by different offices.
 But with Cityworks, all the information is in one place—something I’m sure would make life easier at any airport!”

-Specific LOGBOOK Example
+Specific LOGBOOK Example:

 An example of how Cityworks manages a LOGBOOK incident might be when a person falls in the airport terminal and sustains an injury.
 Before Cityworks, an airline employee would call the Operations Control Center (OCC), who would then contact police, EMTs, and Landside Operations.
 The Landside Coordinator would respond to the scene, complete a lengthy form detailing the incident, replicate the information in the paper logbook, and make copies of the form to provide the OCC.
 The OCC Operator would enter the same information into their logbook and make copies for the Security, Safety, and Properties offices.
 The Property Manager would then enter the information into a database, make copies and forward those copies to Risk Management and the airport insurance provider.